×

 1 For OpenShift Container Platform, use oc instead of kubectl.

-2. In the Collector Daemonset, in the compliance container, set the ROX_NODE_INDEX_ENABLED variable to true by running the following command on the secured cluster:
+2. In the Central pod, on the central container, set the ROX_NODE_INDEX_ENABLED and the ROX_SCANNER_V4 variables to true by running the following command on the Central cluster:

 1 For OpenShift Container Platform, use oc instead of kubectl.